MacksEntropy/LBSim/README.md

   <img src="LBsim_v2.gif" alt="animated_LBsim" />
 </p>

-Use the fluidWithAnimation.py file if to get the video above.
-Note that the animation created by default is very slow, the gif above is a screen recording that has been speed up significantly.
+Note that the animation created by default using the fluidWithAnimation.py file is very slow, the gif above is a screen recording that has been sped up significantly.